-This is a disorder of the hip that may develop in healthy weight children but is seen more often in overweight children.
-This typically occurs in school age children and teenagers.
+This is a disorder of the hip typically occurs in school age children and teenagers.
 Children may have hip or knee pain while walking and have decreased range of motion in the hip.
 This condition is diagnosed by X-ray and children are referred to an orthopedic surgeon.